YouCodes/twitter/README.md

-# twitter with a twist
+# Twitter With A Twist
 Made with React, Next.js, Firebase, NextAuth, Recoil

 What Twitter might be like with Elon Musk running it